opentoonz/opentoonz_docs/source/rendering_the_animation.rst

   To save in other popular video formats, like MP4 and WebM, OpenToonz uses FFmpeg (a free software project that produces libraries and programs for handling multimedia data).
 Once FFmpeg is installed in the system, and configured to work with OpenToonz, MP4 and WebM will be listed along the other standard output file formats.
 For detailed instructions on how to install and configure FFmpeg, please see  :ref:`Using FFmpeg with OpenToonz <using_ffmpeg_with_opentoonz>`  .

-  Apart from 3GP, AVI, GIF, MOV, MP4 and WebM, all other formats will output image sequences.
+  .. note:: Apart from 3GP, AVI, GIF, MOV, MP4 and WebM, all other formats will output image sequences.

 - **Options** button, opens a dialog to set specific properties related to the chosen file format, such as codecs for video files, color depth for TIF images, etc.